mucommander/mucommander/package/readme.txt

 Improvements:
 - Add 'new tab' action to the toolbar and menu bar.
 - Show icons of referenced files while exploring bookmarks.
+- Set the initial name of a new directory/file according to the current selection (as it was before 0.9.1).

 Localization: